 Theorem

 The model of adiabatic computation is polynomially equivalent to the standard model of quantum computation.

-Main Result to show

 Interestingly:

 Theorem

 The model of adiabatic computation with explicit sparse Hamiltonians is polynomially equivalent to the standard model of quantum computation.

 Even more interestingly: